neuton/resume/resume.md

     Thesis: [*"Dispersion relations in two-photon hadronic processes"*](https://doi.org/10.25358/openscience-5257)

-    Extended MSc study to a broader range of hadronic interactions, namely the dilepton photoproduction,
+    Extended MSc study to a broader range of hadronic interactions, namely the timelike Compton scattering,
-    the quarkonium -- proton scattering and the hadronic light-by-light scattering.
+    the quarkonium -- proton scattering,
+    and the hadronic light-by-light scattering in relation to muon's anomalous magnetic moment.
     The research resulted in multiple highly-cited papers.

 2013 -- 2015